PhilippHoefling/WSI-Gastric-Tissue-Classification/README.md

 - Scikit-learn: For metrics calculation.
 - OpenSlide: For accessing WSIs.
 - Other Libraries: numpy, pandas, matplotlib, cv2, seaborn.

+# Contribution
+Contributions to this repository are welcome.
+If you are interested in improving the models or experimenting with the pipelines, please fork the repository and submit your pull requests.

 # License
 This project is licensed under the terms of the MIT license.
 For more details, see [License](LICENSE)